Table of Contents

 OKRs are different for each person or department, but they can include traffic, leads, revenue attribution, number of featured snippets, amount of content produced, and CTR improvements.

 If you’re looking to create an effective SEO team structure, we’ve covered all the basics of how to map out and create a team structure that streamlines your company’s work.
-Outranking is an SEO platform designed to optimize your SEO and content team workflow.
+Outranking is the ultimate “DIY SEO tool“.
+It is a business SEO platform designed to optimize your SEO and content team workflow.
 Try Outranking.io today!